 De Ville Trésor Overview

-The Trésor name traces back to 1949, when Omega used it to describe a slim dress watch housing its legendary caliber 30.
+The Trésor name traces back to 1949, when Omega used it for a slim dress watch housing its legendary 30mm calibre.
 The name means “treasure” in French.
-Omega revived the Trésor as a full sub-collection in 2014, aimed squarely at buyers who want a collector-grade mechanical dress watch with a visible movement and a manual-wind ritual.
+Omega revived the Trésor as a full sub-collection in 2014, aimed at buyers who want a collector-grade mechanical dress watch with a visible movement and a manual-wind ritual.
 It sits at the premium end of the De Ville family.

 Notable references of the De Ville Trésor: